Osgood - Artistic Director and Owner

 also runs a monthly dance social in Amesbury.

-Kimberly Penta - Jazz, Lyrical, Ballet and Pre-Dance
+Kimberly Penta – Jazz, Lyrical, Ballet and Young Dancer Classes

-Kimberly Penta received her primary dance instruction at the North Reading School of Ballet, where she received much of her jazz, tap, and lyrical training from Laura Osgood.
+Kimberly Penta trained in many genres of dance at the North Reading School of Ballet, where she received much of her jazz, tap, and lyrical instruction from Laura Osgood.
 She also participated in the Albany Berkshire Ballet’s production of “The Nutcracker” for ten years, including roles with the professional company.
-Kim continued her study of dance at Salve Regina University in Newport, RI, where she graduated magna cum laude in 2010.
-There she received a BA in History with minors in Dance and Education.
+Kim continued her study of dance at Salve Regina University in Newport, RI, graduating magna cum laude in 2010 with a BA in History and minors in Dance and Education.
 She participated in and served as the captain of Salve Regina’s Extensions Dance Company, a group of dancers assembled by audition.
 In addition, she performed and choreographed for both the company and a student-run dance club and had many opportunities to perform throughout New England.
-In 2010, her choreography was selected by the company director to be performed in an adjudicated concert at the American College Dance Festival in Boston.
+Her choreography was selected to be adjudicated at the 2010 American College Dance Festival in Boston.
 As a graduating senior, Kim was the recipient of the Dance Award, given by the Theater Arts Department.
-She looks forward to joining the WDA community this year!
+More recently, she performed professionally in the “Philipsz Sound Installation,” a modern dance performance, at the Peabody Essex Museum.
+She also danced at the 2014 U.S. Prudential Figure Skating Championships in its 100th Anniversary Opening Ceremonies at the T.D.
+Garden.
+Her choreography has been represented at both regional and national competitions, and her students have won many high score and special awards.
+She joined the WDA family in 2010 and is excited to continue sharing her passion for technique and choreography with her students each year.

 Lisa Cataldo, a native of Wilmington, has always been extremely active.
 From an early age, she kept active dancing, cheerleading and weight training.
 She has her Bachelor of Science in Sports, Fitness & Leisure Studies and her Associate of Science in Physical Therapy.
 She has worked as an Exercise Physiologist, Physical Therapist Assistant, Personal Trainer, Group Exercise Instructor or Pilates Instructor since the early 1990s.
 She came upon Pilates taking a continuing education course in 2001 when she was pregnant with her first child.
 She discovered then, and continues to love, how Pilates is challenging and inspiring at every level of fitness and for every individual body.
 She began teaching Pilates in 2003 with her first certification through the IWA to teach Pilates Fundamentals and in 2007 got certified through Peak Pilates with Clare Dunphy, a notable and highly respected instructor in the field, who trained with Master Teacher Romana Kryzanowska.
 Lisa is an Advanced Mat Certified Pilates Instructor and has been trained in the MVe Fitness Chair, Barrel, and TRX.
 She loves sharing her passion for Pilates and fitness at Wilmington Dance Academy.
 Lisa can be contacted for fitness class registration at .firstname.lastname@example.org